Current OH&S Issues

 - Are children only allowed to ride horses suited to their age and riding ability?

-- Are children appropriately instructed and supervised on your farm when learning to ride horses?
+- Are children appropriately instructed and supervised on your farm when learning to ride and handle horses?

 - Do children on the farm always wear well-fitting riding helmets and smooth-soled riding boots when riding horses?